Most Popular Cuisines & Foods on Instagram

 Whether Instagram is driving the trend or reflecting it, the scores show a clear preference for all foods Asian.
 Supermarkets are seeing this trend too, with Asian-inspired foods their highest growth category as people get tired of sriracha and pho and look for new flavors from the continent.

 A survey conducted among 250 chefs by Chef’s Pencil last year ranked three South-Asian countries – Philippines, Thailand and Vietnam – among the world’s five most underrated foodie destinations.
 The chefs we interviewed felt that these three cuisines, and pretty much all of South-East Asia, deserve more respect and higher recognition in the culinary world.
+Talking about South-East Asia, Indonesian cuisine is a surprising entry in the top 10 world-wide.

 And even more so, as Asian food has gained a reputation for being healthier than Western food.
 Health-conscious Millennials and Gen Zs love to take to Instagram to brag about their healthy food choices, which not only looks great, but also makes them look better and healthier.